jcGrennan/speed-typing-game/README.md

-Speed Typing Game created using create-react-app
+Speed Typing Game created using create-react-app.
+More elements to be added